rachfop/runpod-docs/docs/graphql/create-serverless-endpoint.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Creating/Modifying Serverless Endpoints

 `gpuIds`, `name`, and `templateId` are required arguments; all other arguments are optional, and default values will be used if unspecified.

-## Create a New Serverless Endpoint
+## Create a new Serverless Endpoint

 <Tabs>
   <TabItem value="curl" label="cURL" default>